kyverno/website/content/en/docs/Kyverno CLI/_index.md

 1. pass: The resource passes the policy definition.
 For `validate` rules which are written with a `deny` statement, this will not be a possible result. `mutate` rules can declare a pass.
 2. skip: The resource does not meet either the `match` or `exclude` block, or does not pass the `preconditions` statements.
 For `validate` rules which are written with a `deny` statement, this is a possible result.
 If a rule contains certain conditional anchors which are not satisfied, the result may also be scored as a `skip`.
 3. fail: The resource does not pass the policy definition.
 Typically used for `validate` rules with pattern-style policy definitions.
-4. warn: Setting the annotation `policies.kyverno.io/scored` to `"false"` on a resource which would otherwise fail will be considered a `warn`.
+4. warn: Setting the annotation `policies.kyverno.io/scored` to `"false"` on a resource or policy which would otherwise fail will be considered a `warn`.

 For help with the `test` command, pass the `-h` flag for extensive output including usage, flags, and sample manifests.